Plan ahead for preventive control of European crane fly

 - Provaunt WDG at 18 oz. per acre

-For a more in-depth look at protecting your turf from these insects, download our crane fly solutions sheet
+For a more in-depth look at protecting your turf from these insects, download our lawn portfolio solutions sheet.

-©2019 Syngenta.
+© 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your state or local extension service to ensure registration and proper use.
+Acelepryn®, Meridian®, Provaunt® and the Syngenta logo are trademarks of a Syngenta Group Company.
+All other trademarks are property of their respective third-party owners.